 Skiing and snowboarding are surprisingly exhausting.
-You would think that since your equipment is doing most of the work and so much of your time is sitting on the chair lifts, this wouldn’t be the case.
-Take some time to get out of the sun, hydrate, and relax for a minute so you are able to maintain focus on practicing your new skill.
+You would think that since your equipment is doing most of the work and a lot of time is sitting on the chair lifts, this wouldn’t be the case.
+Take some time to get out of the sun, hydrate, and relax for a minute so you can maintain focus on practicing your new skill.

 17. Dress in Layers

 Believe it or not, it can get HOT skiing on sunny days.
-On one of our day trips in the Colorado mountains, the highs were in the 10s but it was still beautifully sunny.
+On one of our day trips in the Colorado mountains, the highs were in the 10s, but it was still beautiful and sunny.
 By mid-day, we were removing uncomfortably hot layers.
 The weather is unpredictable in the high elevations, so dress so you can flex with the temps.

 Skiing for Beginners Packing List & Tips

-Skiing is one of the few activities we do that doesn’t require consulting an extensive packing list.
-You don’t want to carry too much with you on the slopes, and you probably don’t want to trek back to the car for anything (like your lunch!).
+Skiing is one of the few activities we do as a family that doesn’t require consulting an extensive packing list.
+You want to avoid carrying too much on the slopes or trekking back to the car for anything (like your lunch!).

-The first things on our list is ski gear and clothing to keep warm (we even borrow a few tips from keeping warm when camping in cold weather).
+The first things on our list are ski gear and clothing to keep warm (we even borrow a few tips from keeping warm when camping in cold weather).